clagnut/Clagnut.com/colophon.md

 <aside><p>This is a note in an aside.
 On wider screens it will sit to the right of the main text, otherwise it will be inline.</p></aside>
 </div>

+<p>This is a paragraph following the aside.
+It does not have an aside associated with it.</p>

 ### Code block

 Here's a block of code.
 It should be using [Prism.js](https://prismjs.com/) for syntax highlighting and rendered in Inconsolata.